tintinrevient/axolotl/notes/README.md

 ## Getting started

-This is the only example that can run on my Ubuntu with CPU only: https://github.com/tintinrevient/axolotl/tree/main/examples/tiny-llama.
+This is the only example that can run on my Ubuntu with GPU: https://github.com/tintinrevient/axolotl/tree/main/examples/tiny-llama.

 You can simly run it as below: